 Should you take a YDNA test?
 Learn for free

 Start your YDNA journey for free!
-Our Why the YDNA Mini-Course will help you consider the many ways YDNA might help you answer your questions about your family history.
-The Mini-Course is an excerpt from our YDNA for Genealogy Course, which takes you deeper into understanding Y-haplogroups and using them in genealogy research (as well as other topics such as YDNA matching, surname project participation, and when to use Big Y).
+Our YDNA FREE Get Started Course will help you consider the many ways YDNA might help you answer your questions about your family history.
+The Get Started course is an excerpt from our YDNA for Genealogy Course, which takes you deeper into understanding Y-haplogroups and using them in genealogy research (as well as other topics such as YDNA matching, surname project participation, and when to use Big Y).

 Cool!
-Sign Me Up for the Free YDNA Mini-Course
+Sign Me Up for the YDNA FREE Get Started Course

 Nice post.
 I learn something totally new and challenging on websites I stumbleupon on a daily basis.
 It’s always helpful to read through content from other authors and use something from their web sites.